jmgoyesc/cloud-benchmark_questdb_mongodb/iac/README.md

 # IaC - Infrastructure as Code

+TODO: document the iam user thaat needs to existst. user to be user by terraform policies: AmazonEC2FullAccess, AmazonSSMFullAccess, AmazonVPCFullAccess, IAMFullAccess

 This project creates the necessary infrastructure to run the benchmark.

 Cloud provider: Amazon Web Services (AWS)